sciencefixion/glitch_craft/README.md

 - A way to let users upload their own images

 ## Known Issues
-- Our production site isn't confiugred to use S3 yet, so it is not up and running
+- Our production site isn't configured to use S3 yet, so it is not up and running
 - Our app is not optimized for safari; images may not render